Dikshant09/Baymax/readMe.md

 # BayMax
-- It’s a web app which can predicts the disease based upon user symptoms.
+- It’s a web app that can predict the disease based on user symptoms.
 - The data we’re using is taken from the Kaggle.
 - Python & its libraries such as Pandas, Numpy, Matplotlib & Sklearn is used for model creation.
 - React is used as Frontend and Sass is used for Styling.